karmab/kcli/README.rst

 ::

     python extra/klist.py --list
     ansible all -i extra/klist.py -m ping

-Additionally, there s an ansible kcli/kvirt module under extras, with a sample playbook
+Additionally, there is an ansible kcli/kvirt module under extras, with a sample playbook

-testing
+Testing
 -------

-basic testing can be run with pytest.
+Basic testing can be run with pytest.
 If using a remote hypervisor, you ll want to set the *KVIRT\_HOST* and *KVIRT\_USER* environment variables so that it points to your host with the corresponding user.

-issues found with cloud images
+Issues found with cloud images
 ------------------------------

--  Note that you need to install python-simplejson (actually bringing python2.7) to allow ansible to work on ubuntu
+-  Note that you need to install python-simplejson (actually bringing python2.7) to allow ansible to work on Ubuntu
--  debian/archlinux images are missing the NoCloud datasource for cloud-init.
+-  Debian/Archlinux images are missing the NoCloud datasource for cloud-init.
 Edit them with guestfish to make them work with cloud-init.

 TODO
 ----

--  find a way to easily share the plan files (for instance, adding a list of urls in the conf and a fetch subcommand)
+-  Find a way to easily share the plan files (for instance, adding a list of urls in the conf and a fetch subcommand)
--  remove all the print for the kvirt module and only return data
+-  Remove all the print for the kvirt module and only return data
--  change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object
+-  Change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object
--  add basic validation of IPS, netmasks, macs,... within plan file
+-  Add basic validation of IPS, netmasks, macs,... within plan file

 Problems?
 ---------